oh-kay-blanket/resume/Michael_Plunkett_CV.md

 # work experience

-### Sr. Digital Content Adminstrator & Front-End Developer
+### Sr. Front End Developer
 __Sally Beauty__
 _2020 - present | Denton, Texas_

-* Developed innovative strategies to improve site performance and reduce build time by 40%.
+* Developed innovative strategies to improve site performance and significantly reduce build time.

-* Implemented testing & data analysis to improve component performance by reducing bounce rate (-17%), increasing page views (5%), and increasing RPV (7%).
+* Worked with partners to implement experiments, which reduced bounce rate and increased conversion and RPV.

+* In addition to fostering the development of two employees under my care I was a leadership mentor to another ecommerce team member.

-### Freelance Developer
+### Front End Developer & Designer
 __Mr.
 Plunkett Web Design & Development__
 _2018 - present | Dallas, Texas_

+* Developed and launched an international multi-lingual ecommerce platform.

-* Produced content for clients with a focus on mobile first, SEO, and clean design.
+* Produced business sites for clients with a focus on mobile first, SEO, and clean design.

-* 100% on time delivery for custom websites built with WordPress,HTML5, CSS3 & PHP.
+* Delivered custom projects built with WordPress, CSS3 & PHP with a streamlined UX.

 ### Educator
 __World Family Club__
-_2017 - present | Tokyo, Japan_
+_2017 - 2019 | Tokyo, Japan_

 * Provided English education via phone to children in Japan.